 To master machine learning, some math is mandatory.
-Linear algebra, statistics and probability form the foundation of machine learning.
-If you have serious plans to join the machine learning bandwagon, it’s time to brush up your high school math.
+Linear algebra, statistics, and probability form the foundation of machine learning.
+If you have serious plans to join the machine learning bandwagon, it’s time to brush up on your high school math.

 Apart from math, data analysis is the essential skill for machine learning.
 The ability to crunch data to derive useful insights and patterns form the foundation of machine learning.
-Loading a large dataset, cleansing it to fill missing data, slicing and dicing the dataset to find patterns and correlation are the critical steps in data analysis.
+Loading a large data set, cleansing it to fill missing data, and slicing and dicing the data set to find patterns and correlation are the critical steps in data analysis.

 When it comes to machine learning, a little knowledge goes a long way.
 A variety of supervised and unsupervised learning models are implemented in R and Python, which are freely available and straightforward to set up on your own computer, and even simple models like linear or logistic regression can be used to perform interesting and important machine learning tasks.

 We should mention that many of the more advanced tools do require deep knowledge of advanced mathematics, statistics, and software engineering.
 Some key skills include an understanding of probability and statistics, complex linear algebra, and calculus in order to grasp the fundamentals of machine learning and easily work with data matrices.

 If you’re going to pursue machine learning, it’s a good idea to start with these key mathematical concepts and move onto the coding aspects from there.
 Many of the languages associated with artificial intelligence such as Python are considered relatively easy.